anhthh2207/mppi_for_roboracer/README.md

 - [ ] Obstacle advoidance.
 - [ ] Setup MPPI on F1tenth car.
 - [ ] Finetune for the race.

+## Tips
+The waypoints should be dense, the step length should be arroud 0.1